 What you can offer

-In the workbook supporting "New Jobs For Older Workers" you create a series of precious documents detailing your skills, experience, personal attributes, values etc. In preparing to write your résumé you should have recognized your many work-related achievements.
+In the workbook supporting “New Jobs For Older Workers” (available through this website) you create a series of precious documents detailing your skills, experience, personal attributes, values etc. While preparing to write your résumé you should have recognized your many work-related achievements.
 You have much to offer, so think carefully about where you want to share your lifetime of accumulated value.